tamb/substate/README.md

 # SubState

 ## The Problem
 State management with Redux is really nice.
-But it requires switch statements and works poorly with deeply nested states.
-I also find the terminology very confusing.
+It's also nice with Vuex.
+And a lot of people don't like Pub/Sub because they lose track of events.
+Well it's hybrid time!

 ## Purpose
 * To manage state with a simple PubSub pattern
 * For State to return the whole state or just a chunk of state (just what you need).
-* Message filtering can be applied _without_ a `switch` statement (you create your own event types)
+* Message filtering can be applied _without_ a `switch` statement (you create your own event `$type`)
-* To allow for manipulation of deeply nested state properties through use of strings
+* To allow for manipulation of deeply nested state properties through use of strings `{'my[index]deeply.nests.state': 'new value'}` (we're sending this to SubState to _not mutate_ the state, but make a new copy (Flux-y)!
 * Maintain a small size.
-Currently it's 6kb minified, <2kb gzipped!
+Currently it's <6kb minified, <2kb gzipped!

 ## _note:_ anything marked _| no docs |_ means I haven't documented it yet.